KamonHuiz/kamonhuiz/README.md

-# Hi there 👋, I'm Huy
+# Hi there 👋, I'm Kamon

 🎓 I'm a **first-year Computer Science student** at **Ho Chi Minh City University of Technology (HCMUT)**.
 💡 I’m passionate about **Artificial Intelligence, Machine Learning, and Data Science**.